bitslice7/auto-annotated-portfolio/content/pages/index.md

       ### adjective

-      1. Having no legal force; invalid.  "render a contract null and void."
+      1. An absence of nothing;  void.

       2. Of no consequence, effect, or value; insignificant.

       3. Amounting to nothing; absent or nonexistent.

   - type: CtaSection
     title: ''